thelords1007/Project-Escape/README.md

 # **Project-Escape**

-This is an interactive rocket based game which is developed using Unity.
+> This is an interactive rocket based game which is developed using Unity.

-To run it.
-Go To Builds -> Project Escape which will open the application.
+To run it, Go To Builds -> Project Escape which will open the application.